philipploeschl/synoptic-map-pipeline/readme.md

   - maybe add all this to a ./history/ folder

-### Session handling
-- Move session creation logic into this file and replace python file calls with direct function calls
-  - python synop_pipeline.py --config=/path/to/config.py -> creates new session folder and saves the config into that folder
-  - python synop_pipeline.py --session=/path/to/session_folder/ loads a previous session and uses the config from that folder
-  - python synop_pipeline.py without command line arguments will default to config.py in sim/los/
-- load config in synop_pipeline.py and pass it to sub routine calls along with the session folder
-- direct execution of python sub routines will continued to be supported via their respective "if __name__ = "__main__":" structures
-- session_path.txt obsolete due to replacing inter-script communication with direct calls
-- ./script/ output cleanup advisable for repeated processing in a single session
-- split up config.py into pipeline speciifc pipeline_config.py and Carrington rotation specific user/session_config.py?
-  - possibly only for previous session calls where configs are loaded from /session_path/config/

-- delete output scripts from previous run when reprocessing in an existing session

-- figure out some form of processing history folder, maybe using the synop_pipeline.py log

-- the above concept won't work with importing a config python file
-- there is some general fuckery with the file structure and imports
-- config.py currently can't cleanly be imported from src/los/ if it is located in the root directory
-- the project has to properly be rearranged as a package -> talk to Johannes
-- where will I put synop_pipeline.py, data_selection.py? leave in src or move up to root?
-- moving the file structure around fucks up all the file pat definitions -> always make a full test run and see if the outputs land in the right locations

 ## synop_pipeline.py
 - check if /output can be replaced wiht an absolute path elsewhere
-- implement new_session/load_session functionality

 ## 1_m720s_drms_pipe.py